bruntonspall/bruntonspall-site/source/_posts/2009-10-09-building-personal-website.markdown

 date: '2009-10-09 23:18:57 +0000'
 date_gmt: '2009-10-09 23:18:57 +0000'
 categories:
-- Technical
+- technical
 tags:
-- Web Development
+- web development
-- Twitter
+- twitter
-- The Future
+- the future
-- Diary
+- diary
-- History
+- history
 comments: []
 ---
 <p>	One of the requested articles on this site was a comprehensive diary of what went into building this website, and why I did so.&nbsp; Since for shits and giggles wasn&#39;t exactly the answer you wanted, I thought I&#39;d elucidate on why I built this and how I went about it.</p>